 - 1/2 cup (80g) sprinkles

-- In a large bowl, sift together flour, cake mix, and baking soda.
+- In a large bowl, sift flour, cake mix, salt, and baking soda together.
 Set aside.

 - Cover tightly with plastic wrap and refrigerate dough for at least 2 hours, or up to 3-4 days.
-This step is mandatory.
+This step is imperative.
 The dough is fairly sticky, so chilling the dough is required in order to avoid the cookies from spreading too much.
 If you chill longer than 2 hours, make sure you roll the cookie dough into balls after the 2 hour mark.
 Place dough balls on a plate, cover tightly, and store in the refrigerator until ready to bake.
 You may also freeze the balls at this point for up to 3 months.
 (Then bake as directed adding 1 minute to the bake time without thawing.)